iotaledger/goshimmer/tools/integration-tests/README.md

 The peers can communicate freely within the Docker network and this is exactly how the tests are run using the `tester` container.
 Test can be written in regular Go style while the framework provides convenience functions to access a specific peer's web API or logs.

-The visualizer, `master_peer's` dashboard and web API are reachable from the host system on the respective ports.
+The autopeering network visualizer, `master_peer's` dashboard and web API are reachable from the host system on the respective ports.

 The different containers (`entry_node`, `peer_master`, `peer_replica`) load separate config files that can be modified as necessary, respectively.